 In addition, HELCOM also has a variety of expert groups and networks that are supervised by and fall under the responsibility of a main HELCOM Working Group.

 Gear – Group on the Implementation of the Ecosystem Approach

 Pressure – Working Group on Reduction of Pressures from the Baltic Sea Catchment Area

 Response – Response Working Group

-State & Conservation – Working group on the State of the Enviroment and Nature Conservation
+State & Conservation – Working Group on the State of the Environment and Nature Conservation

-HELCOM-VASAB MSP – Joint HELCOM-VASAB Working Group on Maritime Spatial Planning
+HELCOM-VASAB MSP – Joint HELCOM-VASAB Maritime Spatial Planning Working Group

 The five permanent groups:

-- The GEAR WG works towards the regional co-operation on national marine strategies, with the view to facilitate adaptive management of marine and maritime matters that is based on the ecosystem approach.
+- The Gear Group works towards the regional co-operation on national marine strategies, with the view to facilitate adaptive management of marine and maritime matters that is based on the ecosystem approach.

 - The Maritime WG works to prevent any pollution from ships – including deliberate operational discharges as well as accidental pollution.